Do Membership Inference Attacks Work on Large Language Models?: Implementation details

 MIAs consider a target model $\mathcal{M}$, which outputs a probability distribution of the next token given a prefix, denoted as $P(x_t|x_1...x_{t-1}; \mathcal{M})$.
 Their goal is to model $f(\mathbf{x}; \mathcal{M})$, which outputs a score for target sample $\mathbf{x} = x_1...x_n$ with $n$ tokens.
 This score is then thresholded to determine the target sample's membership in the training data of $\mathcal{M}$.

-\bfsection{LOSS}~\cite{yeom2018privacy,carlini2019secret} considers the model's computed loss over the target sample:
+\bfsection{LOSS}~\citep{yeom2018privacy,carlini2019secret} considers the model's computed loss over the target sample:

-\bfsection{Reference-based}~\cite{sablayrolles2019white,watson2022on} attacks assume access to a reference model $\mathcal{M}_\text{ref}$, another LM trained on a disjoint set of training data drawn from a similar distribution.
+\bfsection{Reference-based}~\citep{sablayrolles2019white,watson2022on} attacks assume access to a reference model $\mathcal{M}_\text{ref}$, another LM trained on a disjoint set of training data drawn from a similar distribution.
 In practice, an assumption of disjoint training data is impractical.
-Empirically, using an LM that is different from $\mathcal{M}$ has been a reasonable choice and was used in prior work~\cite{kandpal2022deduplicating,watson2022on}.
-The attack considers the membership score of the target sample by $\mathcal{M}$ relative to the membership by $\mathcal{M}_\text{ref}$ to calibrate the target model's score given a difficulty estimate through the reference model's score.
+Empirically, using an LM that is different from $\mathcal{M}$ has been a reasonable choice and was used in prior work~\citep{kandpal2022deduplicating,watson2022on}.
+The attack considers the membership score of the target sample by $\mathcal{M}$ relative to the membership by $\mathcal{M}_\text{ref}$ to calibrate the target model's score given a difficulty estimate through the reference model's score, with goals to improve precision and reduce the false negative rate.
 For our experiments, we use LOSS as the uncalibrated membership score such that, for the reference-based attacks,

 This method exactly follows the method from \cite{watson2022on} and is also largely similar to the offline Likelihood Ratio attack (LiRA; \cite{carlini2022membership}), although LiRA uses many reference models (often trained shadow models).